 I’ve been dreaming of visiting desert for years.
 Once I got the opportunity to come to India, I thought it’s the right time to make it happen.
-In this post, I’d like to share the challenges I’ve faced, an authentic camel safari in Jaisalmer and also a checklist to consider before planning your experience to the Thar Desert.
+In this post, I’d like to share the challenges I’ve faced, an authentic Jaisalmer desert safari and also a checklist to consider before planning your trip to the Thar Desert in India.

-To my surprise, when I started searching online for different companies organizing tours in Jaisalmer, the price was from 4000 INR (~70 USD) for a night in a camp reaching 20.000 INR (~293 USD) for posh hotels.
-Given the fact I was receiving a local Indian salary, even 4000 INR sounded beyond something I could afford, not mentioning the road and living expenses required to reach the desert.
+To my surprise, when I started searching online for different companies organizing desert tours in Jaisalmer, the price was from 4000 INR (~55 USD) for a night in a camp reaching 20.000 INR (~270 USD) for posh hotels.
+Given the fact I was earning a local Indian salary, even 4000 INR sounded beyond my budget, not mentioning the road and living expenses required to reach the desert.
 Another important factor for me was the authenticity.
 Nowadays the deserts are so developed that you can have there almost anything.
 You can even choose a room with the air conditioner and WIFI.

 Jaisalmer is a relatively small city.
-If you stay for a few days there, you might get an impression that everyone is somehow connected.
-The desert seems to be one of the biggest selling experiences in the city, thus there will be someone approaching the visitors and offering desert tours almost on every street.
-Nevertheless, there are many other historical and cultural places in Jaisalmer.
+If you stay a few days there, you might get an impression that everyone is somehow connected.
+The desert seems to be one of the biggest selling experiences in the city, thus there will be someone approaching the visitors and offering Rajasthan desert safari tours almost on every street.

 I’ve talked to several locals and got an interesting offer from my guest house manager who also knew a person organizing local treks for small groups under the open sky.
 That sounded like a real adventure compared to the camps with private rooms and WiFI.
 So I’ve chosen the local trek.

 What to expect from a local camel safari in Jaisalmer?